torchbox/wagtail-wordpress-import/docs/blockbuilder.md

       - [Custom blockquote](#custom-blockquote)
   - [Extending the package WPImportStreamBlocks](#extending-the-package-wpimportstreamblocks)

+`All code examples are for a site using Wagtail v3.0+` See [Wagtail release notes](https://docs.wagtail.org/en/stable/releases/3.0.html) for compatibility for Wagtail versions <3.0

 ## What is a Block Builder?

 The Block Builder transforms the body HTML content which could contain a lot of HTML tags and content into a sequence of Wagtail StreamField blocks.